milaijiang/learngit/readme.txt

-Git is varison contol system.
+Git is ditributed varison contol system.
 Git is free software.